-Cima Language Corpora (173) 30) 2.3.
-Learning outcomes at the level of the programme to which the course contributes The course will contribute to the study program of speech and language pathology by providing the basic framework understanding the role of corpora in language research, by training student to use language-sampling tools and to a relevant analyses.
-The course framework will provide students with the basis to negotiate issues of 1.
+Ciliu Language Corpora (1/3136) 2.3.
+Learning outcomes at the level of the programme to which the course contributes The course will contribute to the study program of speech and language pathology by providing the basic framework for understanding the role of corpora in language research, by training student to use language-sampling tools and to apply relevant analyses.
+The course framework will provide stude The course framework will provide students with the basis to negotiate issues of 1.
 Language corpora; 2.4.
 Learning outcomes expected at the level 2.
 Language sampling; of the course (4 to 10 learning 3.
 Course activities will provide studen 3.
 Course activities will provide students with the ability to apply; outcomes) 4.
-Adequate language sampling; 4.
 Adequate language sampling; 5.
-Coding of spoken-language sample s; 6.
-Analyses of spoken-language sampl les.
+Coding of spoken-language samples; 6.
+Analyses of spoken-language sampl es.
 Week 1: Spoken and written language corpora Week 2: Language sampling Week 3: Language sampling in speech and language pathology Week 4: Morphological analysis of language samples 1 Week 5: Morphological analysis of language samples 2 Week 6: Coding in CHAT 2.5.
-Course content broken down in detail by Week 7: Error coding weekly class schedule (syllabus) Week 8: Language samples final checking g with CHECK programme Week 9: Child language corpora-based research 1 Week 10: Child language corpora-based research 2 Week 11: Student work on language samples Week 12: Student work on language samples Week 13: Limitations of corpus method in language research Week 14: Student presentations 2.6.
-Format of instruction: igtimes independent assignments 2.7.
+Course content broken down in detail by Week 7: Error coding weekly class schedule (syllabus) Week 8: Language samples final checking with CHECK programme Week 9: Child language corpora-based research 1 Week 10: Child language corpora-based research 2 Week 11: Student work on language samples Week 12: Student work on language sam Week 13: Limitations of corpus method in language research Week 14: Student presentations 2.6.
+Format of instruction: igotimes independent assignments 2.7.
 Comments:

+Child Language Corpora (175138)

+seminars and worksho ops multimedia and the in nternet

+laboratory

-Child Language Corpora (175138) seminars and worksho ops multimedia and the ir nternet exercises laboratory online in entirety work with mentor partial e-learning (other) ☐ field work 1. two written tests 2.8.
-Student responsibilities 2. one oral presentation (report) 3. one written assignm ent (essay) 2.9.
-Screening student work (name the proportion of ECTS credits for each activity so that the total number of ECTS Class attendance Research 1 Practical training Experimental work Report 1 Exercises 5 Essay Seminar essay (other) credits is equal to the ECTS value of the course) Tests 1 Oral exam (other) course, Written exam Project (other) 2.10.
-Grading and evaluating student work in class and at the final exam Title Number of copies in the library Availability via other media Kuvač.
-J., Palmović.
-M. (2007) Metodologija istraživanja djecjega jezika.
+online in entirety work with mentor

+partial e-learning (other)

+☐ field work

+1. two written tests

+2.8.
+Student responsibilities 2. one oral presentation (report)

+3. one written assignment ent (essay)

+2.9.
+Screening student work (name the proportion of ECTS credits for each activity so that the total number of ECTS credits is equal to the ECTS value of the Class attendance Research 1 Practical training

+Experimental work Report 1 Exercises 5

+Essay Seminar essay (other)

+credits is equal to the ECTS value of the course) Tests 1 Oral exam (other)

+334,337 Written exam Project (other)

+2.10.
+Grading and evaluating student work in class and at the final exam

+Title Number of copies in the library Availability via other media

+2.11.
+Required literature (available in the library and via other media) Kuvač, J., Palmović, M. (2007) Metodologija istraživanja djecjega jezika.
 Naklada Slap.
+Jastrebarsko.

-2.11.
-Required literature (available in the Jastrebarsko.
-5 library and via other media) Behrens, H (ur.)
+Behrens, H (ur.)
 (2008).
 Corpora in Language Acquisition Research: Finding Structure in Data Benjamins.
 Amsterdam: Benjamins.)
-5 e-learning platform Heilmann, J. (2010).
-Myth s and Realities o of Language Sample Analysi s, Perspective s on Language Learning and E ducation, 17(1), 4 - 8. online (http://www4.uwm.edu/chs/faculty_staff/upload/Heilmann-Perspectives-2010.pdf)
+5 e-learning platform

+Heilmann, J. (2010).
+Myths and Realities of Language Sample Analysis, Perspectives on Language Learning and Education, 17(1), 4 - 8. (http://www4.uwm.edu/chs/faculty_staff/upload/Heilmann-Perspectives-2010.pdf) online